Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{egged} robots offer a compelling alternative to wheeled robots, particularly when navigating unstructured terrain.
 Recent advances in few-legged robots demonstrate their adaptability to diverse and unstructured terrains.
 Bipedal robots excel at obstacle avoidance and stair climbing \cite{shamsah2023integrated,yagi1999biped,siekmann2021blind}, but their static instability necessitates substantial effort to maintain balance in an upright posture.
 Disruptions in body or leg trajectories can lead to instability \cite{hohn2009probabilistic,wight2008introduction}, limiting mobility on highly uneven terrains.
 Quadruped robots, known for greater stability, perform well on challenging terrains like snow, wet moss, mud, and rocky surfaces \cite{choi2023learning,lee2020learning,miki2022learning}.
-However, they rely on advanced control algorithms and complex sensing systems, including force sensors and accelerometers, to analyze foot-environment interactions and maintain balance \cite{bloesch2013state,boaventura2012dynamic,lee2020development,hutter2016anymal}.
-Additionally, they utilize cameras and LiDAR for estimating terrain geometric features for foothold planning \cite{agarwal2023corl,agrawal2022vision,wisth2022vilens,bellicoso2018advances,dang2020graph}.
-This adds complexity to the sensing system and limits the robot's scalability in confined spaces.
-In contrast, hexapod robots, with two additional legs, exhibit more robust mobility on rugged terrain\cite{galloway2010x,saranli2001rhex}.
-Multi-legged robots with more than six legs exhibit excellent static stability due to a low center of mass and broad base of support \cite{chong2023science,chong2023pnas,chong2022general}, minimizing the effort required to maintain balance.
-This stability gives the system significant potential for traversing rugged environments, allowing for a much simpler sensory system compared to fewer-legged robots.
+However, many advanced robotic systems rely on force sensors, accelerometers \cite{bloesch2013state,boaventura2012dynamic,lee2020development,hutter2016anymal}, cameras, and LiDAR \cite{agarwal2023corl,agrawal2022vision,wisth2022vilens,bellicoso2018advances,dang2020graph} for analyzing foot-environment interactions and estimating terrain geometry.
+However, not all legged robots require these systems.
+Systems with high static stability and morphological redundancy, such as hexapods \cite{galloway2010x,saranli2001rhex} or robots with more legs \cite{chong2023science,chong2023pnas,chong2022general}, often traverse rugged terrain effectively with simpler sensing and control frameworks.
+These simpler systems minimize sensory complexity while still achieving reliable locomotion.

 Recent studies \cite{chong2023science,chong2023pnas} indicate that a serially connected multi-legged robotic system with high static stability and morphological redundancy can reliably traverse noisy landscapes without requiring sensing and control.
 These systems successfully transport between two points on rough terrain without feedback control.
 However, their speed on such terrain with an open-loop controller is relatively low and depends on multiple legs to maintain it.